stevenhillcox/learngit/readme.md

 This will remove a file from just the index effectively untracking it.

 You can also omit the --cached flag to remove the file from both the index and the working copy.

+### Find Unreachable Commits

+`git fsck --unreachable --no-reflogs`

+This will print out all commits that aren't reachable using the current index.
+Basically anything printed out here is in danger of being garbage collected when its entry leaves the reflog.

 ### Pull with rebase